 We are experts at designing products where technology meets the human body.
 With the emergence of advanced sensor technologies, smart textiles and connectivity platforms we see an explosion of wearable technology in 2019.
 Introducing our latest innovation in smart wearables and giving you a sneak preview behind the scenes with our dedicated design and development team.

-Our expert team will be available at CES next week so get in touch if you would like to arrange a meeting to discuss the VibrisPro and wearable technology.
-You can email us by clicking the button or get in touch through our LinkedIn page.
+Our expert teams are available if you would like to arrange a meeting to discuss the VibrisPro and wearable technology.
+You can email us at [email protected] or you can connect through our LinkedIn page.

 Introducing VibrisPro – the smart “way finding” glove with integrated haptic navigation.